 - Wastes that are dangerous and/or difficult to manage because of potential risks they pose to facility personnel and perhaps others during unloading, processing, or disposal (e.g., friable asbestos wastes3, large amounts of fine dust wastes, wastes that react with water to create toxic or asphyxiating gases, wastes that are delivered to the landfill at elevated temperatures, wastes that emit significant volatile organics at ambient conditions, etc.); - 2.
 Wastes that are dangerous and/or difficult to manage because of problems during processing or after disposal (e.g., waste which are corrosive or otherwise unusually damaging to landfill equipment or materials, wastes which react with water to create heat and gases such as aluminum dross waste may be affected by moisture in cover material or other media); - 3.
 Wastes that are dangerous and/or difficult to manage because the amount or type of waste requires special operational considerations or conditions (e.g., wastes that are delivered to the landfill at harmful temperatures, requires deviation from normal operations, such as bulky waste, or requires specialized equipment that is not listed in the facility's permit); - 4.
+Medical wastes4;

-Medical wastes4; - 5.
-Waste containing PCBs2; - 6.
+- 5. Waste containing PCBs2; - 6.
 Solvent-contaminated wipes, as defined in Hazardous Waste Rule 0400-12-01-.01(2)(a), that are conditionally excluded from being a hazardous waste under Hazardous Waste Rule 0400-12-01-.02(1)(d)2(xviii); - 7.
-Wastes that require a Toxicity Characteristic Leaching Procedure (TCLP) analysis (see "ELABORATING ON WASTES REQUIRING A TCLP ANALYSIS" below in Section I); - Wastes subject to regulation by the U.S. Department of Energy, Nuclear Regulatory Commission, and/or the Tennessee Division of Radiological Health (including but not necessarily limited to Bulk Survey for Release Wastes and Technologically-Enhanced Naturally Occurring Radioactive Materials)5; - Wastes that were hazardous wastes and because of treatment are no longer hazardous wastes.
+Wastes that require a Toxicity Characteristic Leaching Procedure (TCLP) analysis (see "ELABORATING ON WASTES REQUIRING A TCLP ANALYSIS" below in Section J); - 8.
+Wastes subject to regulation by the U.S. Department of Energy, Nuclear Regulatory Commission, and/or the Tennessee Division of Radiological Health (DRH) (including but not necessarily limited to Bulk Survey for Release Wastes and Technologically-Enhanced Naturally Occurring Radioactive Materials)5 "[In order for a Special Waste Application for these wastes to be considered for approval, it must include a copy of the license (or appropriate portions) as required by DRH and issued by DRH authorizing the dispose of the specific radioactive waste containing radioactive material identified in Special Waste Application in specific proposed disposal facility.]; - Wastes that were hazardous wastes and because of treatment are no longer hazardous wastes.
 (Note: Even though a waste may no longer be a hazardous waste, the waste must meet the Land Disposal Restriction requirements/standards of Hazardous Waste Rule 0400-12-01-.10 in order to be disposed of in a landfill.); and, - 10.
 Wastes the DSWM or the permitted facility determines are otherwise difficult or dangerous to manage.
-These include, but are not limited to wastes that may affect the stability of the landfill (e.g. sludge), may have long term impacts to the facility, or require special handling, initial management, or restrictions (e.g., volume of special waste included in the application is greater than 20 percent of the waste the facility normally manages).
+These include, but are not limited to, wastes that may affect the stability of the landfill (e.g., sludge), may have long term impacts to the facility, or require special handling, initial management, or restrictions (e.g., volume of special waste included in the application is greater than 20 percent of the waste the facility normally manages).